1587/speaking-exam/00-part2.md

 My answer:

 ```
-This is a picture taken inside a building near the staircase .
+The photo taken inside a building near the staircase.
-There are seven people in this picture.
+There are seven people in this photo.
 In the middle, two men are walking up the staircase,
 a lady and a man are picking up papers on the staircase.
-On the right side,  a man and a woman are standing and talking.
+On the right, a man and a woman are standing and talking.
-On the left side, a man is walking and making a call.
+On the left, a man is walking and making a call.
 ```

 ![image](https://user-images.githubusercontent.com/2299635/170911697-ff0cc890-86b8-42b8-9bf9-cdac0d58dad8.png)

 ```
-The picture is taken in a laboratory four people inside.
+The picture is taken in a laboratory ,four people inside.
 All of them are wearing white uniforms
-On the left, a man and a woman are sitting at the table and reading some books;
+On the left, a man and a woman are sitting at a table and reading  books;
-In the middle, there is a lady opening the door of fridge and taking out a sample.
+In the middle, a woman is opening the fridge and taking out a sample.
-On the right, there is lady is observing something through the microscope on the platform.
+On the right, there is woman is observing something through the microscope on the table.
 ```